nickada4/Open-FB/README.md

 * Create Integrations with CloudStorage providers.
 * Create Transfer Protocol/API to communicate between different hosted profiles for viewing, commenting, chatting.
 * Create MainSite and Registration Databse and credentials and storing UserVoting
-* Create REgistration of ThirdParties to allow Data sharing to ThirdParties.
+* Create Registration of ThirdParties to allow Data sharing to ThirdParties.

 **Problems to Solve:**